MileHacker Logo

 Final Health & Safety Tips

 Register your travel with your country's embassy or consulate if they offer this service.
 Note their contact information in case of lost documents or other emergencies.
-Notify your bank of your travel plans to prevent problems with card usage abroad.
+Notify your bank of your travel plans to prevent issues with card usage abroad.